umtkyck/GreatScottMonitor/docs/ADMIN_GUIDE.md

 ## Overview

-This guide is for system administrators responsible for deploying, configuring, and maintaining MedSecure Vision in a healthcare environment.
+This guide is for system administrators responsible for deploying, configuring, and maintaining CXA in a healthcare environment.

 ### Key Responsibilities